SHUSCT/SHU-Computer-Architecture-Experiments/docs/Exp04-Tutor.md

 ```

 **Note**:
 - You should check "README" for the detailed information.
-Next, we will just provide some examples.
+Here we will just provide some examples.

 ### 3.2.
 Configure HPL